bipolarpineapple/blog-UI-UX/README.md

 # blog-UI-UX
-A mini project dedicated for blog UI/UX with Figma.
+A mini project dedicated for blog UI/UX.